 Make sure that this goal is something you can achieve with a little stretch.
 Only set goals that you will do yourself, not things that you hope other people will help you with.

-Secondly, ensure that the goal is within your reach.
+Secondly, ensure that the goal is within your reach, with a little stretch.
 Sometimes we set goals that are too high and therefore set ourselves up for failure or giving up when the going gets tough.

 As a start, choose goals that you have some measure of comfort and control over.
 At the same time, don’t set your goals so low that they are a breeze to achieve.
 The aim here is to stretch yourself a little beyond your comfort zone.